Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 ---

+## The Decisions of Polkadot

+This presentation will try to distinguish the core decisions of Polkadot from the current implementation details of the network.

+---

 ## Creating an “Invention Machine”

 Jeff Bezos outlined in an annual letter to Amazon shareholders how he approaches decision making, by categorizing decisions as either Type 1 or Type 2 decisions.